DEVOTIONALS

 and fills us with His ‘righteousness’.

-It is not a ‘one and done’ event, but it is a continual process until
+It’s not a ‘one and done’ event, but it’s a process that continues

-He calls us home.
-Some of the changes will be uncomfortable and
+until He calls us home.
+Some of the changes will be uncomfortable

-possibly painful, because we are required to change from the words,
+and possibly painful, because we are required to change from the

-thoughts, actions, and routines we have had in the past.
+words, thoughts, actions, attitudes, and habits we’ve had in the past.

 more about God and His will for our lives.
 We will have a new purpose